 Pediatric nurses provide comprehensive healthcare to children, monitoring their rate of development.

 Pediatric nurses are professionals who are skilled at addressing the medical needs of children in an empathetic way.
 They communicate with the child and family as they oversee their healthcare over time.
-Through advanced specialized training, registered nurses (RNs) can tailor their nursing skill set to focus on the unique needs of children.
+Through advanced specialized training from a graduate nursing program, registered nurses (RNs) can tailor their nursing skill set to focus on the unique needs of children.

 Pediatric nurses also play a critical role in educating parents about best practices for their child’s overall health.
 Information such as nutritional guidelines and warning signs of childhood diseases help parents make healthy decisions at home for their kids.
 The nurse may also serve as a source of support for parents, listening and advising on parental concerns about behavioral and developmental milestones.
 They can refer families to resources that benefit their children, such as food assistance programs for families with food insecurity.